 The loan debt forgiveness does not apply to first-time fall 2022 students (the student loan must have been borrowed in a prior academic year) — but there are other parts of the overall Student Debt Relief Plan which will have big, positive impacts on you and your student loans.

-Most federally held student loans have been in a repayment pause to help borrowers through the economic hardships associated with the COVID-19 pandemic.
-This repayment pause has been extended several times, and will be extended one last time until December 31, 2022.
-This means that repayment will resume on federally held loans beginning January 2023.
-You don’t need to do anything to benefit from the repayment pause: it will occur automatically.
-Just make sure you’re ready to begin repaying your student loans when the pause has ended.
+Most federally held student loans were in a repayment pause to help borrowers through the economic hardships associated with the COVID-19 pandemic.
+This repayment pause was extended several times, and expired on December 31, 2022.
+This means that repayment has resumed on federally held loans beginning January 2023.

 Canceling Student Loan Debt Through Public Service Loan Forgiveness (PSLF)